Her Name Is Silence

 Suddenly, she reaches for the book and opens it, riffling through the pages with a bemused expression.
 Then she concentrates in a more specific way, and you see that she is reading the text, although she seems quite young to be able to read.
 Well, she may be just scanning the lines but not reading it, word for word...
 At a moment, her face lights up when she comes to the illustration on page 74, showing the cobweb Charlotte wove with the words "SOME PIG" in it.
 She rubs her hand fondly over the image and bites her lip gingerly, as if deep in thought, or contemplating a trick.
 Then she returns to her entertainment with drawing and writing.

-After a while, her mother, speaking from the next table, says something to her in Dutch, ending with the word "Sophie," but the S is pronounced close to a Z. The girl looks up and nods, so you are certain that her name is Sophie and she answers to that name.
+After a while, her mother, speaking from the next table, says something to her in Dutch, ending with the word "Sophie," but the S is pronounced close to a Z. The girl looks up and nods, she answers to that name.

-Sophie returns to her notebook, now assuming an air of increased concentration.
+Sophie returns to her notebook, assuming an air of concentration.
 She prints out some random letters, then what appears to be a complete phrase in Dutch.
 But the book on the table is in English, remember.
 So you infer that Sophia knows those two languages, English and Dutch, and she can write in both.
+Sophia is bilingual.
 Sophie can write.
 And Sophie can also read.

 Once again, her mother speaks, this time in English: "You can finish reading your new book when we are on vacation."
-Sophie agrees and nods, smiling with delight.
-As if cued, she reaches for the book and looks closely at the illustration of the message in Charlotte's web.
-In a shy move so fast it is almost subliminal, she glances up at you and flashes a knowing smile -- or is it an inviting smile?
-You watch -- perhaps as she intends you to do -- and see he take a pencil and add a word in the margin of the book, to the left of the spider web that reads out "SOME PIG".
+Sophie agrees and nods with a contented smile.
+She reaches for the book and looks closely at the illustration of the message in Charlotte's web.
+You see her take a pencil and add a word in the margin of the book, to the left of the spider web that reads out "SOME PIG".
 The word she adds is DUG.
 So it says DUG SOME PIG.
 She prints the three letters, in perfect proportions to each other, with obvious care and pleasure, Once done, she glances at you and flashes a mischievous smile.
 Then she returns once again to her notebook which is rapidly filling up with letters and symbols.

-So far you have not exchanged a word with Sophia but she has initiated you into her secret world, whose deepest secret you have yet to learn.
-You know that she reads and writes, she invents alphabetic figures, she plays with icons and funny little symbols of all kinds.
-You know that her name is Sophie and she knows at least two languages.
+So far you have not exchanged a word with Sophie but she has initiated you into her secret world, whose deepest secret you have yet to learn.
+You know that she reads and writes, comands two or perhaps more languages, invents alphabetic figures, plays with icons and funny little symbols of all kinds, and she can even edit text.

-The parents stir and you see them paying the bill, ready to leave.
-The mother gets up and presents a sweater to Sophie, saying in English "Put this on now, it's a little chilly outside."
+The parents are now paying the bill, ready to leave.
+The mother brings a sweater to Sophie, saying in English "Put this on now, it's a little chilly outside."
 You wonder if Sophie will respond in English, or Dutch, and you are curious to hear the sound of her voice.
 Such a calm, self-possessed little girl.
-But Sophia wriggles into her sweater without a word, and gather her things from the table in a calm, self-composed way.
-Now her father comes around to walk beside her, leaving the cafe, and speaks low to her in Dutch.
+But Sophia wriggles into her sweater without a word, and gathers her things from the table in a calm, self--composed way.
+Her father comes around to escort her from the cafe, and speaks low to her in Dutch.
 Suddenly there is the sound of a siren outside in the street.
 Hearing it, Sophie stops and listens, and looking up at her father, makes a short flurry of odd gestures with her hands.
 Her father nods and takes her hand and the three of them leave the cafe.